BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 [[controller]] [[rest controller]] [[springboot]]

-int for regular number, long for bigger numbers , float for floating point, double also floating point but for precision, boolean
+int for regular number, long for bigger numbers , float for floating point, double also floating point but for precision, Boolean
-Every class shoujld go to one file.
+Every class should go to one file.
 //public everyone can use
 private only the class
 package globally available in the package.